BoBkiNN/mc-server-installer/README.md

 This command above uses `myserver.json5` manifest file to install server into current folder.

 # Writing you own manifest
-Creating you own manifest is easier and faster with VSCode or any other IDE and added `$schema` field with link to [manifest_schema.json](mcsi/manifest_schema.json) to see available fields and values.
 The primary requirements is knowledge of language in which manifest is written, this docs and having an IDE, like Visual Studio Code.

 ## Selecting language